 In conclusion, Ms Paliashvili emphasised that business ties between Ukraine and the United States have been established since Ukraine gained its independence, and American companies have become true veterans in the Ukrainian market.
 However, special attention should now be paid to the development of small and medium-sized businesses.
 She also noted that support programmes, including USAID programmes, are being actively implemented to this end.

-Tetiana Chevrolet, Vice President of the French-Ukrainian Chamber of Commerce and Industry, informed that the French-Ukrainian Chamber of Commerce is one of the largest international chambers of commerce in Ukraine.
+Tetiana Chevrolet, Vice President of the French-Ukrainian Chamber of Commerce and Industry, informed that the French-Ukrainian Chamber of Commerce and Industry is one of the largest international chambers of commerce in Ukraine.

 She noted that the Chamber is part of 120 national French chambers of commerce and industry and unites more than 100 companies in Ukraine.
 ‘Despite the difficult conditions of the war, the Chamber continues its activities, supporting business ties between Ukraine and France.
 French companies remain the largest employers in Ukraine, employing over 30,000 people, particularly in the automotive industry, banking, agribusiness, and defence sector,’ said Ms Tetyana.